Major research areas

 Our research covers industrial models and solutions based on discrete and continuous numerical optimisation, global optimisation, constraint satisfaction, models on graphs and data analysis methods.

-We also cover development of powerful and efficient algorithms, including parallel programming and graphic processing units.
+We also cover the development of powerful and efficient algorithms, including parallel programming and graphic processing units.
 We provide fundamental techniques at the core of many AI algorithms, including machine learning, clustering and regression.